Pratishtha261/Task-Manager/README.md

 # Personal Task Manager

-This is a simple full-stack task manager I built using React on the frontend and Express on the backend.
+This is a full-stack task manager I built using React on the frontend and Express on the backend.

 I wanted something lightweight where I could:
 - create and edit tasks,